cockroachdb/docs/v23.1/full-text-search.md

 docs_area: develop
 ---

-A full-text search is used to perform natural-language searches on documents such as articles, websites, or other written formats.
+{% include_cached new-in.html version="v23.1" %} A full-text search is used to perform natural-language searches on documents such as articles, websites, or other written formats.

 This page describes how to perform full-text searches using the provided [built-in functions](functions-and-operators.html#full-text-search-functions).

 {{site.data.alerts.callout_info}}
-Some PostgreSQL syntax and features are currently unsupported.
+Some PostgreSQL syntax and features are unsupported.
 For details, see [Unsupported features](#unsupported-features).
 {{site.data.alerts.end}}

 ## How does full-text search work?

-In the PostgreSQL terminology, a *document* is a natural-language text, typically stored within a single database row or concatenated from multiple fields, that you [convert to a data type](#process-a-document) that is searchable using [specially formatted queries](#form-a-query).
+In the PostgreSQL terminology, a *document* is a natural-language text [converted to a data type](#process-a-document) that is searchable using [specially formatted queries](#form-a-query).
+A document is typically stored within a single database row or concatenated from multiple fields.

 A full-text search has the following advantages over pattern matching with `LIKE` and `ILIKE`: